 Before we examine what natural wine is, we must first take a step back and examine what wine is.
 At its simplest, wine is a representation of time, place and people.
 The mystical terroir that folk speak of with various degrees of insight and understanding (but let’s not get into wine snobbery here).
-Wine from a single vineyard is a reflection of the soil the grapes have grown in, the climate, the culture, the type of drink the people in that place are seeking – a refreshing Rosé in a searing Provence summer for instance, or a silky black fruit-loaded Borolo for an autumnal Piedmont evening.
+Wine from a single vineyard is a reflection of the soil the grapes have grown in, the climate, the culture, the type of drink the people in that place are seeking – a refreshing Rosé in a searing Provence summer for instance.
 Ultimately wine is about craftsmanship and balance, a form of expression of time and place, and even the mood of the winemaker.

 As our mastery of the winemaking process has increased through the thousands of years that man has been making wine, many methods and treatments have evolved to help or control or optimise the winemaking process…some more palatable than others.
 In recent times these include adding yeasts, sugars and enzymes to boost and control fermentation, sterile filtration and of course most people are aware of sulphites in wine.
 Added at the bottling stage to prevent bacterial growth and oxidisation, they have a crucial role in protecting precious wines from degradation, but they come with down sides, not least that they often get the blame for hangovers.